 A central director’s office coordinates and promotes agency efforts to make Arkansas heritage accessible to all through annual heritage and cultural events such as Arkansas Heritage Month, educational resources and special publications.
 Arkansas Heritage Month began as Heritage Week in 1982 to encourage communities and organizations to celebrate their history and heritage.
 It was expanded to a full month in 1998, and DAH creates a theme each year to help communities focus on particular areas of culture.

 The impetus behind the creation of the division was to group existing state agencies together that were culturally oriented.
 Several legislators sponsored Act 1001 of 1975, which created the division and brought together five agencies.
 The division has grown over time.
 In 1990, the Delta Cultural Center was opened in Helena and added to the Division of Arkansas Heritage (DAH).
 In 2003, legislation created the Mosaic Templars Cultural Center, a museum for African-American history and culture, and placed it under the direction of DAH.
 Anne Bartley was the director appointed in 1975 by Gov. David Pryor to lead the agency after its creation.
 The longest-serving director was Cathie Matthews, who held the position from 1997 until 2012.
 Stacy Hurst was appointed director in 2012, then was appointed secretary of the Arkansas Department of Parks, Heritage and Tourism from 2019 to 2022.
-The current director is Stacy Hurst.
+The current director is Jimmy Bryant.